Am-White/passwordGenerator/README.md

 ---

 ## Credits
-Thanks to GT Coding Boot Camp for providing code for HTML and CSS page design; JavaScript was written by me, Jamey Gronewald.
+Thanks to GT Coding Boot Camp for providing code for HTML and CSS page design.
+Thanks to Jared Porter for line of code to catch both NaN passwordLength inputs and decimal inputs.
+All other JavaScript was written by me, Jamey Gronewald.

 ---